lachlan-ibm/ibmvia_autoconf/docs/examples.rst

        export LDAP_BIND_PASSWORD=betterThanPassw0rd
        export LDAP_SEC_PASSWORD=betterThanPassw0rd

-    .. note:: Module acivation codes can be replaced with a trial license.
+    .. note:: Module activation codes can be replaced with a trial license.
               See :ref:`instana demo<Installation of the Instana monitoring agent>` for trial license config example.
     .. note:: This deployment uses ``isam.myidp.ibm.com`` as a domain name for the management interface.
 You might need to set a host file entry for your Operating System.
     |br|
     ``first_steps.yaml`` should be a file that exist in the working directory of the user running the configuration tool.
-The content of this file is expectd to be:
+The content of this file is expected to be:

      .. include:: ../examples/first_steps.yaml
         :literal: